catch-point/ib-tws-json/README.md

 #### optionalCapabilities

 Provide a string value recognized by the API or issues a "optionalCapabilities" event response of those values.

-#### faMsgTypeName

-Issue a "faMsgTypeName" event response converting 1, 2, or 3 into "GROUPS", "PROFILES", and "ALIASES" respectively.

 #### getTwsConnectionTime